 Student Affairs

 The Division of Student Affairs supports the University’s mission by providing inclusive co-curricular learning experiences, support, and services for our diverse student population by holistically developing students to have purpose and positive impact in their communities.
 The organizational structure is comprised of three pillars.
-The pillars are: Center for Student Support & Advocacy, Holistic Well-Being, and Office of the Dean of Students.
+The pillars are Center for Student Support & Advocacy, Holistic Well-Being, and Student Life.

 Division of Student Affairs